 Does a Background Check Include Tax Records?
 Yes..Tax History, Returns

-A common question posed by potential employees and rental applicants is, “Does a background check include tax records?”
+Many potential employees and rental applicants often ask whether a background check covers tax records.
 The unfortunate truth is yes, background checks may report some types of tax records even though the IRS doesn’t report tax matters in most cases.

 So before consenting to a background check, it’s important to know whether or not certain tax records like tax history, returns, bankruptcies, levies, and liens show up on your background check report and one of the best ways to do so is run a tax background check.